gov4git/gov4git/github/deploy/features-test-sequence.md

 Check that issues #1 and #2:
 - were unfrozen
-- the set of eligible references was updated
+- the set of eligible references was updated to empty

 Reopen pr #5 through the UI.
 (For next time.)